Denny Vaughan

 First Concert

-At age 6, Denny gives his first public performance at Moore Park, Toronto, marking the beginning of an extraordinary musical journey.
+At age 6, Denny plays his first public concert at Moore Park in Toronto.

 Royal Muskoka Hotel